awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

 1. Change directories to the local repo for the repository you just cloned \(for example, *my\-repo*\)\.
 From that directory, use the git remote add *DefaultRemoteName* *RemoteRepositoryURL* command to add the AWS CodeCommit repository as a remote repository for the local repo\.
 **Note**
 When pushing large repositories, consider using SSH instead of HTTPS\.
-When pushing a large change, a large number of changes, or a large repository, long\-running HTTPS connections are often terminated prematurely due to networking issues or firewall settings\.
+When you push a large change, a large number of changes, or a large repository, long\-running HTTPS connections are often terminated prematurely due to networking issues or firewall settings\.
 For more information about setting up AWS CodeCommit for SSH, see [For SSH Connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md) or [For SSH Connections on Windows](setting-up-ssh-windows.md)\.

-    For example, to add the SSH endpoint for an AWS CodeCommit repository named MyDestinationRepo as a remote repository for the remote named `codecommit`, use the following command:
+    For example, use the following command to add the SSH endpoint for an AWS CodeCommit repository named MyDestinationRepo as a remote repository for the remote named `codecommit`:

    ```
    git remote add codecommit ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDestinationRepo
    ```
 **Tip**
-Because this is a clone, the default remote name \(`origin`\) will already be in use\.
+Because this is a clone, the default remote name \(`origin`\) is already in use\.
 You must use another remote name\.
 Although the example uses `codecommit`, you can use any name you want\.
 Use the git remote show command to review the list of remotes set for your local repo\.

 1. Use the git remote \-v command to display the fetch and push settings for your local repo and confirm they are set correctly\.
 For example: